An Overview of Thyromental Distance What You Need to Know

 • Helping the patient remain calm.
 Don’t rush them or bully them into calming down.
 A calm patient means a calm provider and an easier intubation.

 • Slowing down and taking deep breaths.
-It’s easy to rush in an emergency, but this can actually slow the process and cause costly errors.
+It’s easy to rush in an emergency, but this can slow the process and cause costly errors.

 • Intubating as soon as a patient develops appropriate indications.
 Delayed intubation may make the process more difficult, especially if the patient has an airway obstruction or swollen airway.